Tags

 Because of that, he chose Dialpad as their unified communications platform.

-“Dialpad allows us to continuously add on lines, call centers, and departments as we grow internally,” says Dan.
+“Dialpad allows us to continuously add on lines, call centres, and departments as we grow internally,” says Dan.
 “This allows us to be extremely agile in a cost-effective way.”

 And like many startups, Dan and his team like being able to work outside of the office too, which they can also do with Dialpad.
 “I love how you can be on the go without being disconnected from the office.
 It allows our team to remain agile in a changing environment,” says Dan.